-This popular festival will be running from Friday 23rd to Sunday 25th August 2019 and is held in the beautiful setting of Laverstoke Park Farm.
+This popular festival will be running from Friday 28th to Sunday 30th August 2020 and is held in the vast and beautiful setting of Laverstoke Park Farm.
 The Farm is owned and run by ex-racing driver and Formula One World Champion Jody Scheckter and the Festival is the brain child of Chris Evans to benefit Children In Need.

-2019 sees the introduction of 4 new worlds;
+2019 saw the successful introduction of 4 new worlds;

 Kids Kingdom – where the kids rule